Christian O'Connell

-Personal life

-O'Connell was born in Winchester, England, where he was raised on a council estate.
-His father, of Irish origin, was a foreman for Ford at Southampton, and his mother was an NHS nurse.
-His maternal grandmother was Indian, having met her husband, who fought with the Gurkhas in Burma and India.
-O'Connell and his wife have two daughters.
-O'Connell attended the Henry Beaufort School and Peter Symonds College before studying at Nottingham Trent University.
-He supports the Premier League football team Southampton F.C. and Australian Football League team Melbourne Demons.

 Career

+Radio

 O'Connell's first job was as a dustman in Winchester at the age of 16 in the Christmas holidays.
 O'Connell started on 2CR Radio in Bournemouth in 1998.
 He later moved to Juice FM in Liverpool in 2000.
 He formerly hosted BBC Radio 5 Live's weekend sports game show Fighting Talk from 2004 to 2006 and the 2013–14 season, the other presenters being BBC Football Commentator Jonathan Pearce and This Morning presenter Matt Johnson.

 O'Connell hosted the Breakfast Show on indie music station XFM London from January 2001 to October 2005.
 While at XFM, O'Connell ran a song writing competition amongst listeners to pen an England team anthem for UEFA Euro 2004.
 The result was Born In England, which was recorded with the assistance of acts including Supergrass, The Libertines and Delays, as well as Bernard Butler and Northern Irish actor James Nesbitt.
 Released under the band name "Twisted X", the song reached Number 9 on the UK Singles Chart.

 O'Connell joined the Virgin Radio team making his first broadcast on 23 January 2006.
 He celebrated his 10th year at Virgin (changed in September 2008 to Absolute) by giving his listeners free tins of food.